topo-gps/topo-gps-manual/en/miscellaneous/new_device.rst

 Sometimes it might be necessary to go to Menu > Maps > More maps and tap 'Restore previous` purchases to retrieve the earlier purchases.
 If you have bought partial maps, you need to enable in the device settings under your Apple account > iCloud > Apps > Topo GPS on both your old and your new device.

+If you change your Apple account you cannot transfer your purchases.
+It is however possible to link accounts via Apple family sharing.
+Some maps are eligible for family sharing, and they can then still be made accessible via Menu > Maps > More maps > Restore previous purchases.

 Routes and points
 ~~~~~~~~~~~~~~~~~
 The easiest method of transfering the routes and points is via iCloud synchronisation of routes and points.
 If you have enabled this on your old device, enable it on your new device (Menu > More > Settings > Scroll to bottom).
 Then all routes and points should be retrieved automatically.